You can define conversion any way you choose.

 “Your email course is how you go about building your email list, one agreeable reader at a time.”

 About the Author: Barry Feldman operates Feldman Creative and provides clients content marketing strategies that rock and creative that rolls.
-Barry has recently been named a Top 40 Digital Strategist by Online Marketing Institute and one of 25 Social Media Marketing Experts You Need to Know by LinkedIn.
+Barry has been named a Top 40 Digital Strategist by Online Marketing Institute and one of 25 Social Media Marketing Experts You Need to Know by LinkedIn.
 Visit Feldman Creative and his blog, The Point.